 The neighborhood's traditionally Hispanic roots are evident around every corner, from colorful murals and the exhibitions at Museo de las Americas to the Latino influence on the neighborhood's restaurants.

 The district features some of the most authentic Mexican culture in the city.
 It's also home to craft breweries and the Buckhorn Exchange, Denver's oldest dining establishment.
 First Friday Art Walks and Third Friday Collector's Previews attract both locals and visitors each month throughout the year.
 Art lovers can meet and mingle with artists and gallery owners while discovering contemporary, traditional and emerging art in unique and creative spaces.

-Presenting world-class ballet and dance performances for more than 50 years.
+The Center for Visual Art is an art center featuring exhibitions and learning opportunities, managed by Metropolitan State University of Denver.
+Admission is free.
+The Colorado Ballet has been presenting world-class ballet and dance performances for more than 50 years.
 The Colorado Ballet is located at the Armstrong Center for Dance on Santa Fe Drive.
-Check the events schedule.

 Experience the Art District in all its glory by attending First Friday events when galleries stay open late.
 If you want a more intimate version of First Friday, events held on Third Fridays allow art patrons to spend more time with artists and gallery owners.

 Gallery hopping and enjoy complimentary brunch bites at more than 20 galleries and creative businesses in Denver's Art District on Santa Fe.

 Enjoy music, art, food and drink at Denver's extravaganza, held every year at the beginning of August.